Universality in driven open quantum matter: Driven open criticality

 In the previous section, we have discussed how strong gapless fluctuations can prohibit spontaneous symmetry breaking in low spatial dimensions.
 However, in higher dimensions, stable ordered phases with broken symmetries are possible.
 As anticipated in the Introduction, the strongest form of universality will then manifest in the critical behavior at the symmetry-breaking phase transition.
-Here, and in Secs.~\ref{sec:slowly-rapidly-driven-open-systems} and~\ref{sec:firstorder}, we focus on novel critical behavior that results from the breaking of thermodynamic equilibrium conditions on microscopic scales (cf. Tab.~\ref{fig:overview}).
+Here, we focus on novel critical behavior that results from the breaking of thermodynamic equilibrium conditions on microscopic scales (see Tab.~\ref{fig:overview}).

-As a first example, in Sec.~\ref{sec:bosonic-driven-open-criticality}, we will discuss dynamical criticality at the driven open condensation transition in 3D~\cite{Sieberer2013, Sieberer2014, Tauber2013a, Sieberer2016a}.
+As a first example, in Sec.~\ref{sec:bosonic-driven-open-criticality}, we will discuss dynamical criticality at the driven open condensation transition in 3D \cite{Sieberer2013, Sieberer2014, Tauber2013a, Sieberer2016a}.
 The starting point of our analysis is the Keldysh action in the semiclassical limit~\eqref{eq:S-driven-open-condensate-semiclassical} or the equivalent Langevin equation~\eqref{eq:driven-open-condensate-Langevin}.
 As explained in Sec.~\ref{sec:incoherent-pumping}, on large length and time scales the Langevin equation~\eqref{eq:driven-open-condensate-Langevin} can be mapped to the isotropic compact KPZ equation~\eqref{eq:KPZ}.
 The canonical scaling analysis of Sec.~\ref{sec:RG-flow-KPZ} has shown that the KPZ nonlinearity Eq.~\eqref{eq:KPZ-nonlinearity}, which serves as a measure for the breaking of equilibrium conditions as explained in Sec.~\ref{sec:semiclassical-limit}, is irrelevant in 3D, indicating that in 3D driven open condensates, thermal equilibrium emerges at large scales.
 Yet, the breaking of equilibrium conditions on microscopic scales becomes manifest in a new critical exponent that describes the approach to equilibrium.
-Such a modification of critical behavior is possible for a complex order parameter field, but cannot occur for a real order parameter field that describes Ising order~\cite{Mitra2006, Maghrebi2016}.
-However, as we discuss in Sec.~\ref{sec:competing}, novel forms of nonequilibrium criticality can occur in the coupled dynamics of two competing Ising order parameters~\cite{young2020nonequilibrium}.
+Such a modification of critical behavior is possible for a complex order parameter field, but cannot occur for a real order parameter field that describes Ising order \cite{Mitra2006, Maghrebi2016, WeimerTWA}.
+However, as we discuss in Sec.~\ref{sec:competing}, novel forms of nonequilibrium criticality can occur in the coupled dynamics of two competing Ising order parameters \cite{young2020nonequilibrium}.